chizhikchi/CARES/README.md

 python main.py --model NAME OF THE MODEL --do train
 ```

-or just run testing on the fine-tuned models included in the [checkpoints](https://github.com/chizhikchi/CARES/tree/main/checkpoints) subfolder by running
+or just run testing on the fine-tuned models available on HuggingFace by running

 ```
 cd CARES